William Merrifield

-William Merrifield VC, MM (9 October 1890 – 8 August 1943) was an English-born Canadian recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+William Merrifield VC, MM (9 October 1890 – 8 August 1943) was an English-Canadian recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 A soldier with Canadian Expeditionary Force during the First World War, he was awarded the VC for his actions on 1 October 1918, during the Battle of the Canal du Nord.
 Earlier in the war he had been awarded the Military Medal.

 Early life

 William Merrifield was born at Brentwood, Essex in England on 9 October 1890.
 When he was 12 years old, he and his uncle emigrated to Canada for employment, settling in Ottawa.
 He later moved to Sudbury where he worked for the Canadian Pacific Railway before moving to Sault Ste.
 Marie to work for the Algoma Central Railway as a fireman.
 He also joined the 97th Regiment, known as the Algonquin Rifles, a unit of Canada's militia.